 In 1964 the Philadelphia jewelry firm of Bailey, Banks & Biddle acquired controlling interest in Cowell & Hubbard.
 Soon after, the Zale Corp., one of America's largest retail jewelers, purchased the Philadelphia firm.
 Under Zale, Cowell & Hubbard became a multimillion dollar corporation as it expanded and built branch stores.
 By the late 1970s, it had 10 stores in northern Ohio.
 In Jan.
 1981 Zale closed Cowell & Hubbard's main jewelry store in downtown Cleveland because of security problems, high overhead costs, and the general decline in retail business.
 Cowell & Hubbard then concentrated on its 9 suburban stores.

-Cowell and Hubbard Co.
+Finding aid for the Cowell and Hubbard Co.
 Records, WRHS.